chapel-lang/chapel/doc/rst/tools/mason/mason.rst

   Package:   openssl

   Description:
-  OpenSSL is an open source project that provides a robust, commercial- grade, and full-featured toolkit for the Transport Layer Security (TLS) and Secure Sockets Layer (SSL) protocols.
+  OpenSSL is an open source package that provides a robust, commercial- grade, and full-featured toolkit for the Transport Layer Security (TLS) and Secure Sockets Layer (SSL) protocols.
 It is also a general-purpose cryptography library.